 Galway is a vibrant University City situated on the spectacular west coast of Ireland.
-It is renowned for its festivals, music, theatre, cinema, art galleries, restaurants, cafes, shops and narrow medieval streets.
-There are many historical and cultural places of interest ranging from its rich medieval history to the modern-day arts and entertainment.
-Nearby attractions include the best of Galway’s pubs, music, restaurants, theatres, cinema, and art galleries.
+It is renowned for its festivals, music, theatre, cinema, art galleries, restaurants, cafes, shops, markets and narrow atmospheric medieval streets.
+There are many historical and cultural places of interest ranging from its rich medieval history to modern-day arts and entertainment.
+Nearby attractions include the best of Galway’s pubs, music, restaurants, theatres, cinemas, museums and art galleries.

-St. Judes is also the ideal base for day trips to explore the fascinating and varied Galway Bay area: the lovely mountains and lakes of Connemara and the Cong and Maam Valley; the Aran Islands; Kylemore Abbey and the National Park; the unique landscape of The Burren and the spectacular Cliffs of Moher.
+St. Judes is the perfect base for days trips to explore the fascinating and varied Galway Bay section of the Wild Atlantic Way; the lovely mountains and lakes of Connemara and the Cong, Mam and Inagh valleys; the Aran Islands with their pre-historic forts and early Christian ruins and unique culture; Kylemore Abbey and Gardens; the Connemara National Park; the unique landscape of the Burren and the spectacular Cliffs of Moher.

-For visitors who do not have their own transport, or who prefer not to drive, there are several local companies running daily coach tours on all trips.
-There are daily ferries to the Aran Islands from Rosaveal, and daily flights from Inverin Airport, with connecting coach services from Galway to Inverin and Rosaveal.
+For visitors who do not have their own transport, or who prefer to sit back and let someone else do the driving, there are several local companies who run daily coach tours to all the key sites – they will even pick you up directly from St. Judes to avoid the hassle of parking in the city.
+There are daily ferries to the Aran Island from Rosaveal (and now in 2021, a new service direct from Galway city), and daily flights from Inverin Airport, with connecting coach services from Galway to Inverin and Rosaveal.

 The Burren & Cliffs of Moher Tours